puddleofcode/site/cms/stories/2019-08-23-how-to-use-elixir-s-compiler-to-avoid-typos.md

 ```

 It works fine, but you can easily type `app_twe_hello` instead of `app_two_hello`.
-Also when you have thousands of messages you need to search codebase for names.
+Also when you have thousands of messages you need to search the codebase for names.
+It might be difficult.

 Why not use the compiler to track such errors?